Judge (sumo): Mono-ii

-The result of the mono-ii can be to uphold the gyōji's decision (so-called gunbai-dōri), reverse his decision (gunbai-sashichigai), or call a rematch (torinaoshi).
-Prior to 1926, draws (azukari) were allowed.
-The head shimpan is responsible for making the announcement and a brief explanation to the wrestlers and spectators.

-On the rarest of occasions, a rematch (torinaoshi) can be called due to a judging error.
-In a top division match between Kotozakura and Atamifuji at the January 2025 tournament, judge Asahiyama (former sekiwake Kotonishiki) raised his hand to stop the contest believing that Kotozakura's foot stepped out of the dohyō.
+Judges can confirm the decision of the gyōji by announcing (軍配通り, gunbai-dōri), overturn it by announcing (軍配差し違え, gunbai-sashichigae), or order a (取り直し, torinaoshi).
+The decision supported by the judges is subject to a majority vote by the members present before being announced to the public.
+The chief judge then acts as spokesman.
+Unlike gyōji, whose careers are affected if they make too many bad judgments, judges are not affected if they make a bad decision after a controversial match.
+In the rare case of a judging error, a rematch (torinaoshi) can be called.
+In a top division match between Kotozakura and Atamifuji at the 2025 January tournament, judge Asahiyama (former sekiwake Kotonishiki) raised his hand to stop the contest believing that Kotozakura's foot stepped out of the dohyō.
 Video replays confirmed that the foot did not touch the ground outside of the straw bales at the time the hand was raised, and the judges decided to order a rematch.